 Installing and managing plug-ins

-For information about installing and managing plug-ins, see Installing and managing plug-ins in Assets Server.
+For information about installing and managing plug-ins, see the following articles:

-An overview of each available plug-in type and its status is available in the Management Console.
+An overview of each available plug-in type and its status is available in the plug-ins pages of the Management Console.

 For more information, see Managing Assets Server.